 I don't know if I'm ready for anything yet, but Faith doesn't realize that not everyone can just "get their rocks off" without any strings attached.
 Since I can't, I just acknowledge Liann's interest without leading her on.

 But before all that, there's some trouble to take care of.
 Namely, the ten vampires that have just come out of nowhere and surrounded us.
 Literally out of nowhere.
 One second they weren't there, and the next second they were.

 "This isn't good," Faith mutters at my side.
 No, it really isn't.

-minutes later there are no vamps left.
-Faith spins around, a wide grin on her
+There are five left now and I'm more comfortable with those odds.
+I hold off on any more casting, because Faith actually likes pummeling them.
+Just a few minutes later there are no vamps left.
+Faith spins around, a wide grin on her face.

 "Hella fun," she laughs.

 There's something undeniably primal about Faith at times like these.
 It's like she's in touch with forces the rest of us aren't.
 Her urges are in her eyes for everyone to see, unabashedly acknowledged and heeded.
 She's raw and sensual and violent and soft all at once, and it makes my skin tingle.
 I feel sly and female, and capable of just about anything.